Resilient Life Care’s Response to COVID-19

-- If a staff member has a temperature of 99.0 or above, the staff member will be sent home immediately.
+- If a staff member has a temperature, (definition of temperature is based on state and CDC levels) the staff member will be sent home immediately.

 - If a resident has an increased temperature, we will provide a mask to the resident and escort him/her to another safe area, away from other residents (preferably his/her room).

 - In either case, the DON/Program Director will be notified.

 - PPE including masks for staff and residents will be provided.

 - We will perform an assessment for other signs/symptoms of COVID-19.

 - We will notify the patient’s medical doctor and form a plan of action.